 Although supported by basic science, it’s still a sea change to think that diet can treat depression.
-A new clinical trial puts that idea to the test.
+Some research puts that idea to the test.

 I once worked with a man with unremitting bipolar II depression who had not responded to over a dozen medication trials.
 One day he strolled in with a bright affect and renewed interest in life.
 Perplexed, I asked him what had made the difference.
 “I gave up fast food a few months ago,” he said.